Article

 This report highlights recent findings from the Association of Corporate Counsel’s (ACC) 2020 survey, which shows that, in the last year, 57.6% of GCs redesigned their workflow processes and 41.1% bolstered project management and knowledge management in an effort to achieve efficiency gains.
 Added to this, the average number of legal operations specialists working in legal departments has trebled in the last three years.
 These represent two elements of GC’s strategic plans: processes and people.
 The third is technology, and 42% of respondents said they were planning on increasing their use of technology to improve efficiency.

 However, despite these findings, what is apparent from the data is that many legal departments are investing piecemeal in a variety of disparate point solutions.
-In a 2019 survey, ACC found that only 41% of respondents had adopted contract management tools, even fewer were using solutions for document management (38%), mater management (31%), and workflow optimisation (19%).
+In a 2019 survey, ACC found that only 41% of respondents had adopted contract management tools, even fewer were using solutions for document management (38%), mater management (31%), and workflow optimization (19%).

 Legal technology solutions must address challenges